HIV (Human Immunodeficiency Virus) Infection - When To Call a Doctor

 clinics and other organizations may provide free or low-cost, confidential testing and

-If you do not have a doctor, contact one of the following for information
+If you don't have a doctor, contact one of the following for information

 on HIV testing in your area: